moliver28/research-handbook/content/handbook/resellers/channel-program-guide/_index.md

 #### GitLab PSP Designation Requirements

-- Program Entry Requirements
-    - Each PSP must be:
+- Program Entry Requirements, Each PSP must be:
   1. An authorized GitLab partner
   2. Design, build and operate a professional service practice, and
   3. Meet the Delivery Requirements, and
   4. Hire team members who have completed the competency requirements and/or sponsor the appropriate number of team members through the completion of the competency requirements.

 - Competency Requirements

  - Each PSP must perpetually employ at least three (3) [GitLab Certified Professional Service Engineers](/handbook/resellers/training/#gitlab-professional-services-engineer-pse).

 - Delivery Requirements

  - Each PSP must enter an average of at least 2 [Service Attach Registrations](/handbook/resellers/channel-working-with-GitLab/#how-services-attached-registrations-work) per GitLab Fiscal Quarter.
  - As a note, the GitLab fiscal year starts on February 1 of each year.
  - When partners who have completed the competency requirements also complete their first two service attach registrations in a single GitLab Fiscal Quarter, they will receive their PSP designation within 7 business days.
  - Each PSP will be required to have submitted at least 8 Service Attach Registration over the previous 12 months at their annual audit(s).

 #### GitLab PSP Designation Information

 1.The GitLab Partner team will communicate new PSP designations via email and will reflect the designation in the GitLab Partner Locator.